miltondimos/assignment2-release/assignment2_spec.md

 ROS organises all user-written software in a specific way.
 All libraries and executables are organised into separate packages which each represent a specific area of functionality.
 For example: given a bipedal humanoid robot, one would organise a package that deals purely with moving the limbs of the robot.
 Another would deal purely with camera input.
 Another would deal with high-level movement planning logic, etc.

 ### Nodes
-Given that packages are libraries and executables that are represent specific areas of funtionality, nodes can be understood as specific tasks that are undergone to perform some processing, communication or visualisation.
+Given that packages are libraries and executables that are represent specific areas of functionality, nodes can be understood as specific tasks that are undergone to perform some processing, communication or visualisation.
 The nodes are the final executables which are orchestrated by ROS so that they can communicate between each other.
 There can be multiple ROS nodes in a single ROS package.

 To create a node, you must first create a class which you wish to use to conceptually represent the node.
 Consider the example where you wish to write a node called `ColourImageProcessing_node` through the `ColorImageProcessing` class which performs colour image processing in a camera processing package.
 You can specify that you wish to have that class be a node in the following way: